oraclesean/docker-oracle/README.md

 # Update
-April 13 2022: I'm in the process of updating the documentation to reflect changes to operation/architecture in this repo.
+May 5 2022: I'm in the process of updating the documentation to reflect changes to operation/architecture in this repo.
 Please bear with me as I make these changes!

 # docker-oracle
 A repository of Docker image builds for creating Oracle databases.
 This repo replaces the other Docker repos I maintain.